ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 Would you like to send ETH to another wallet?

-1. You need the receiving address and network of the recipient.
+1. You need the receiving address and the network of the recipient.
 2. Most wallets will have a “Send” button on dashboards that you need to click on.
 3. Enter the receiving address or scan a QR code with your camera so that you don’t have to write the address manually.
 <br/><br/>